Melina Abdullah: Activism

 Abdullah is a self-described "womanist scholar-activist."
 She has said that her academic roles are connected with her activist role in fighting for liberating those who have been exploited many times.
 She serves on several boards, including Black Community, Clergy and Labor Alliance (BCCLA), Los Angeles Community Action Network (LA-CAN), and Strategic Concepts in Organizing and Policy Education (SCOPE).
 Abdullah has also worked closely with Rabbi Brous in Los Angeles, speaking on many panels with Brous about white supremacy and allyship with the Black/Jewish Justice Alliance (BJJA).
 She has been featured on season two of Rabbi Heather Miller's podcast "Keeping It Sacred".

 As part of her activism, Abdullah has been detained several times.
 She has accused the city of Los Angeles of bringing charges for the sole purpose of quashing her activism, which often includes antagonistic encounters at Police Commission meetings.

 Abdullah was arrested on suspicion of battery against a police officer, following an incident in which she allegedly grabbed the officer's arm during the arrest of protester Sheila Hines-Brim at an LAPD police commission hearing.
 Hines-Brim allegedly threw an unknown powdery substance at Los Angeles Police Chief Charlie Beck, which she claimed were the cremated ashes of her niece Wakiesha Wilson (who died in LAPD custody in 2016).
 Abdullah was charged with misdemeanor battery, as well as seven other counts: these charges included interfering with a public business establishment and the lawful business of the Police Commission during separate incidents in 2017.
 The criminal charges against Abdullah were eventually dismissed.
 The city later agreed to pay Wilson's family nearly $300,000 to settle a lawsuit they filed over her death.

 During a debate at Cal State LA by ABC7 for the 2022 Los Angeles mayoral election, police removed Abdullah, as well as other protesters, from the room as they did not have tickets to the event.

 Controversies

 In February 2024, Abdullah was criticized for a tweet that stated her belief that the result of Super Bowl LVIII was a "right-wing, white-supremacist conspiracy".

+In September 2026, Abdullah drew criticism following remarks concerning Brian Palacios, an Immigration and Customs Enforcement (ICE) agent involved in a fatal off-duty shooting in Los Angeles.
+During a public event, Abdullah identified Palacios by name, said he might be staying at a particular hotel, provided the hotel's street address, and repeatedly told attendees to “fuck him up.”
+Reports of the remarks circulated widely online and prompted criticism that identifying a specific individual and his possible location, while encouraging attendees to confront him, could put the individual at risk.

+Abdullah subsequently characterized the phrase “fuck him up” more broadly, saying that it could include actions such as exposing ICE agents, protesting them, making them uncomfortable, and other forms of political activism.
+The controversy nevertheless centered on the combination of naming a specific ICE agent, providing a possible location and address, and encouraging the audience to take action against him.